ksator/junos-automation-with-saltstack/README.md

     - devices that cannot run a standard salt-minion
     - devices with limited CPU or memory
     - IoT
+    - proprietary OS

 # Junos automation with Saltstack

 SaltStack supports Junos automation with a Junos proxy:
 - it provides execution modules and state modules for junos.
 - Junos proxy controls junos devices without installing salt on device.
 There is no salt-minion.
-- It uses Junos API (pyez and netconf).
+- It uses Junos API: junos-eznc python library (pyez) and netconf.
 - Junos facts are stored in grains.

 Apart from that there is a junos syslog engine: